DanMalop/Ascimg/README.md

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 See the `LICENSE` file for more details.

----

-## Contact ✉️

-Questions or comments?
-You can contact the author at [your_email@example.com](mailto:your_email@example.com) or through GitHub `issues`.